espressif/vscode-esp-idf-extension/docs/tutorial/basic_use.md

 ## About JTAG Flashing

-JTAG flash mode requires openOCD v0.10.0-esp32-20201125 or later.
+JTAG flash mode requires OpenOCD v0.10.0-esp32-20201125 or later.
 To replace OpenOCD, just get one of the latest [OpenOCD releases](https://github.com/espressif/openocd-esp32/releases) and replace in `idf.customExtraPaths` the OpenOCD binary path like:

 ```
 c:\\esp\\tools\\.espressif\\tools\\openocd-esp32\\v0.10.0-esp32-20200709\\openocd-esp32\\bin